ioccc-src/winner/README.md

 may have to do some syntax changing as we did to get old programs to compile on strict ANSI C compilers.

-Last, read the judges' remarks and deobfuscation information on the program.
+Last, read the judges' remarks (and sometimes spoilers) on the program.
 Hints for `foo.c` are given in `index.html`.
 Often they will contain suggested arguments or recommended data to use.
-Authors also sometimes provide deobfuscation information about their entries.
+Authors also sometimes provide obfuscation information about their entries.

-If you do gain some understanding of how a program works, go back to the source and reexamine it using some of the techniques outlined above.
+If you do gain some understanding of how a program works, go back to the source and re-examine it using some of the techniques outlined above.
 See if you can convince yourself of why the program does what it does.